 Following a hard and perilous journey to reach Greece, “A” had to experience separation from her mother, who along with her younger sister left to a Northern European country to seek international protection.

-I was wondering how is it possible that these meanings can find space inside her and to which realizations they will lead her…
+I was wondering if it's possible for these meanings to find space inside her and to what realizations they will lead her…

-I believe that the memories of our childhood constitute the onset of our auto-biography and the goal is to let the children narrate their experiences with cohesion providing for them a safe framework and stating our availability to meet their needs.
+I believe that the memories of our childhood constitute the onset of our auto-biography, and the goal is to let the children narrate their experiences with cohesion by providing them with a safe framework and letting them know we can fulfill their needs.

-I have the feeling that this helped “A” to feel more comfortable from the very first days of her presence to our Day Center giving her the space to express herself.
+I have the feeling that this helped “A” feel more comfortable at our Day Center from the very first days of her presence, while also giving her the space to express herself.

 When she finished she ran directly toy her father and said: “Daddy please take a photo of the drawing and text it to mum.
 She will be very pleased…”